Tiko7454/GRM/README.md

 > `g++ grm.cxx -o grm` (GNU/Linux)
 > `g++ grmw.cxx -o grmw.exe` (Windows)

-Finally you can use the binery file, moving it anywhere you like and it will work correctly
+Finally, use the binary file.
+You can move it anywhere you like and it will continue to work correctly.